 The right of a child's attorney, best interests attorney, or court advisor to participate in any appeal or to bring an appeal on behalf of the child is determined by state law.
 State law varies on the question of standing to file an appeal or participate on appeal, just as it varies on whether children have formal party status in abuse and neglect and custody proceedings.
 In states where the child through a representative can participate fully on appeal, the representation of the child extends to any appellate proceeding.
 To the extent feasible, courts should ensure continuity of counsel on appeal.
-Theas soon as feasible.

-In making an appointment under this Act, the court should ensure that the attorney's caseload is not so burdensome as to undermine his or her ability to competently serve as the child's representative should take actions that are consistent with the representative's role, taking into consideration the potential impact on the child, the child's expressed objectives, the likelihood of success on appeal, and the available resources for prosecuting the appeal.
+The child's representative should take actions that are consistent with the representative's role, taking into consideration the potential impact on the child, the child's expressed objectives, the likelihood of success on appeal, and the available resources for prosecuting the appeal.